 Input

 The <Name> web server requires a “fasta” or “fastqc” file containing the reads to be filtered.
-Additionally, the user may specify which data base to search for contaminations against.
+Future versions will include different databases so, the user may specify which data base to search for contaminations against.

 Database

 Each month, we download the full databases from NCBI This is an automated process to verify our genomes are up to date.
 When the download is complete, the data is preprocessed based on the search engine.